APS IH / June 2012

 APS IH September 2014

-After the APS guardianship referral form is submitted to HHSC, a guardianship specialist is assigned to conduct an assessment.
-The APS specialist works jointly with the HHSC Guardianship Services specialist and shares information to promote a positive outcome for the client.
+After the APS guardianship referral form is submitted to HHSC OGS, a guardianship specialist is assigned to conduct an assessment.
+The APS specialist works jointly with the HHSC OGS guardianship specialist and shares information to promote a positive outcome for the client.

-Within five calendar days of submitting the guardianship referral to HHSC, the APS specialist:
+Within five calendar days of submitting the guardianship referral to HHSC OGS, the APS specialist:

 • provides hard copies via email, mail, fax, or hand delivery of any minimum required information outlined in 4781 Minimum Information for HHSC Guardianship Referrals left pending on the referral form or other documentation in the case file that supports the referral such as: